SOLANA-DEVNET

 Common funding sources

-• External project revenue
+• External project fees or assets

 • Protocol treasury allocations